 Two ex senators and the Shah's former doctor are the latest victims to go before the firing squad in Iran.

-Two ex senators and the Shah's former doctor are the latest victims to go before the firing squad in Iran.
+Background: Two ex senators and the Shah's former doctor are the latest victims to go before the firing squad in Iran.
 The three were executed after being convicted on the Koranic charge of corruption on earth.
 74 year old Jamshid A'Alam a former Deputy of the Lower House had been the Shah's personal physician.
 The executions came as a government run auction began in Teheran.
 On sale -- the possessions of people who've been executed by Iran's new rulers.

 SYNOPSIS: Teheran's Trade Fair building used to house international business exhibitions.
 Now, heavily guarded, it is the venue for sales of dead men's possessions.
 All the items here belonged to supporters of the Shah who have since been executed.